-Nursing home patients should never be prescribed a medication out of convenience, especially ones with great risks, like a psychotropic.
+Nursing home patients should never be prescribed medication out of convenience, especially ones with significant risks, like psychotropics.

-However, a recent study performed by University of Michigan Geriatric Psychiatrist Donovan Maust found that seniors are getting prescribed more psychiatric medications than necessary, and non-medication approaches are often being ignored.
+However, a recent study by the University of Michigan Geriatric Psychiatrist Donovan Maust found that seniors are getting prescribed more psychiatric medications than necessary, and non-medication approaches are often ignored.

+The problem is that psychotropic drugs pose significant risks to the elderly, and non-drug approaches, from therapy to meditation, can be as effective as psychotropic medications without the risks.
 Though antipsychotic overuse is not limited to nursing homes, elderly patients are especially vulnerable to its effects.
-Their frailty and age make it difficult for them to bounce back from complications.
+Their frailty and age make it difficult to bounce back from complications.

 Greenville Nursing Home Abuse Lawyer

 Andy Arnold is a Greenville nursing home abuse lawyer serving the citizens of South Carolina.
-If you suspect your loved one is a victim of prescription drug abuse, call Andy at 864-242-4800.
+If you are concerned that your loved one is a victim of prescription drug abuse, call A,A. Law Firm at 864-242-4800.

 Antipsychotic Overuse in Nursing Homes | Blog Article | AA Law Firm | All Rights Reserved | Greenville SC. | Updated 2023